heroiclabs/nakama-cpp/README.md

 [![Github all releases](https://img.shields.io/github/downloads/heroiclabs/nakama-cpp/total.svg)](https://github.com/heroiclabs/nakama-cpp/releases/)
 [![License](https://img.shields.io/github/license/heroiclabs/nakama.svg)](https://github.com/heroiclabs/nakama/blob/master/LICENSE)

-> General C++ client for Nakama server.
+> General C/C++ client for Nakama server.

 [Nakama](https://github.com/heroiclabs/nakama) is an open-source server designed to power modern games and apps.
 Features include user accounts, chat, social, matchmaker, realtime multiplayer, and much [more](https://heroiclabs.com).

 This client implements the full API and socket options with the server.
-It's written in C++ with minimal dependencies to support Cocos2d-x, Unreal and other custom engines and frameworks.
+It's written in C and C++11 with minimal dependencies to support Cocos2d-x, Unreal and other custom engines and frameworks.

 If you experience any issues with the client, it can be useful to enable debug logs (see [Logging](#logging) section) and [open an issue](https://github.com/heroiclabs/nakama-cpp/issues).